kitajs/docs/quickstart.md

   [Fastify](https://fastify.dev/) and
   [@kitajs/html](https://github.com/kitajs/html)

-Once done, you should see the nwely created folder in your directory.
+Once done, you should see the newly created folder in your directory.

 ```bash
 cd project